 To find a Lush Cave, you can try to find Azalea trees on the surface.
 These can indicate that there are Lush Caves below that you can mine into and explore.

 The Lush Caves are covered in new flora.
-The aforementioned Azalea plants come in both flowering and non-flowering forms, but will turn the dirt into rooted dirt.
+The aforementioned Azalea plants come in flowering and non-flowering forms, turning the dirt into rooted dirt.
 This is important as rooted dirt has a chance to spawn hanging roots underneath them, which you can harvest.

 Spore Blossoms are pink flowers on the roof and they drop particles.
-Mojang didn’t say if these particles do anything, but it did say that the Spore Blossoms can be moved to ceilings elsewhere.
+Mojang didn’t say if these particles do anything, but it did say that you can move the Spore Blossoms to ceilings elsewhere.
 Moss also grows in the Lush Caves, and is available in block form or as tiles.

-There are also vines that grow within the Lush Caves with orange berries.
-These are glow berries which can be picked and eaten, filling a small amount of the hunger meter.
+Some vines grow within the Lush Caves with orange berries.
+These are glow berries you can be pick and eat, filling a small amount of the hunger meter.
 However, it’s possibly better to leave them on vines as they provide a natural light on their own.
-As the vines grow, there is a small chance that they will grow a glow berry on the next segment down.
+Also, as the vines grow, there is a small chance that they will grow a glow berry on the next segment down.

 The last new plant is the Dripleaf plant.
 They’re found in clay pools and could be handy for those wanting to construct a jungle-themed obstacle course.
-Their leaves can be jumped on, but the leaf will droop the longer you stand on them.
+You can jump on their leaves, but the leaf will droop the longer you stand on them.
 You will eventually fall through it, but thankfully this won’t cause any permanent damage to the plant as the leaves do recover fully.

 You can only plant the small dripleaf plants on clay or dirt that is underwater.
-Once they’re fully grown (either naturally or using bone meal to speed up the process), you can harvest the big dripleaves that can be placed anywhere.
+Once they’re fully grown (either naturally or using bone meal to speed up the process), you can harvest the big dripleaves that you can place anywhere.

-Finally, when the Lush Caves are introduced, the watery areas will be where you can find the axolotls, rather than their current location of underground rivers.
+Finally, when the Lush Caves are officially in the game, the watery areas will be where you can find the axolotls, rather than their current location of underground rivers.

 Dripstone Caves and the Deep Dark biome

-You are able to combine multiple stalagmites and stalactites to make them as long as you can imagine.
-Stalactites will not only drip water, but they are also able to drip lava, which can be collected in a cauldron below, just in case you need it for later.
-It’s also noted that, if you were to throw a trident at a pointed dripstone, the dripstone will break.
+You can combine multiple stalagmites and stalactites to make them as long as you can imagine.
+Stalactites will not only drip water, but they can also drip lava, which you can collect in a cauldron placed below it, just in case you need it for later.
+It’s also worth noting that the dripstone will break if you throw a trident at a pointed dripstone.
 You can also find more copper ore here than in normal caves.

 Changes to Minecraft mob spawns